Tyraze2/Swift-playgrounds-3/README.md

 # Swift-playgrounds-3
-we can modify readme file so suggested changes on my phone can go here
+you can directly modify files from phones